Nethereum/Nethereum.Docs/docs/getting-started.md

 var balance = await web3.Eth.GetBalance.SendRequestAsync("0xde0b295669a9fd93d5f28d9ec85e40f4cb697bae");
 ```

 The amount returned is in Wei, the lowest unit of value.
-We can convert this to Ether using the Convertion utility:
+We can convert this unit to Ether using the Convertion utility:

 ``` c#
 var etherAmount = Web3.Convert.FromWei(balance.Value);